 B. melitensis is prevalent in sheep and goats in several Mediterranean countries (1), but has never been diagnosed in animals in Norway or any of the other Nordic countries (3, 4).
-Brucellosis is classified as a list A disease in Norway and is notifiable to the Office International des Epizooties.
+Brucellosis is classified as a list 1 disease in Norway and is notifiable to the World Organisation for Animals health (WOAH).